-Budget office: Obama's health law reduces deficitJuly 25th, 2012 in Health
+Budget office: Obama's health law reduces deficitJuly 25, 2012 by ANDREW TAYLOR in Medicine & Health / Health

 (AP) President Barack Obama's health care overhaul will shrink rather than increase America's huge federal deficits over the next decade, Congress' nonpartisan budget scorekeepers said Tuesday, supporting Obama's contention in a major election-year dispute with Republicans.